Goldman led Canadian pack in value of M&A deals in 2014

 “I think 2015 will be a solid year and it may surprise on the upside,” said Bruce Rothney, head of Barclays Canada.

-Despite the few mega deals in which global banks played a significant role, Canadian banks RBC, Bank of Montreal, Bank of Nova Scotia, Toronto-Dominion Bank and CIBC advised on the vast majority of transactions in 2014.
+Despite the few mega deals in which global banks played a significant role, Canadian banks RBC, Bank of Montreal (BMO.TO), Bank of Nova Scotia (BNS.TO), Toronto-Dominion Bank (TD.TO) and CIBC (CM.TO) advised on the vast majority of transactions in 2014.

 Bankers expect an increase in M&A activity in mining, a big sector within the domestic market, but one that has been hurt by a pullback in commodity prices over the last two years.